dylan-shao/serverless-lambda-crawler-uscis/README.md

 ### How to use it

-1. You need to set up your [AWS](https://aws.amazon.com/) account, and [Serverless](https://serverless.com/) frameowrk, and create a secrets file and save the following variables:
+1. You need to set up your [AWS](https://aws.amazon.com/) account, and [Serverless](https://serverless.com/) frameowrk, and create a secrets.js file and save the following variables:

    * caseNumber
    * NEXMO_API_KEY (from Nexmo)